[Note: The Online Billing option is required to receive payments.]

 Gateway account.
 There are hundreds of providers, but we do favor Authorize.net since they are established and reasonably priced and we do business with them already.
 Sage Payments and PayFlow Pro are 2 other gateways that we currently support.
 We may be able to support others for an additional setup fee, but you should first check with us before signing up so that we can check for compatibility.
 Because we are an authorized integrator / reseller for Authorize.net, we can help you with the setup for this gateway if you go to Authorize.net gateway setup.
 Note that the gateway provider will also charge a monthly fee and a small transaction fee.
 FYI - If you do not use our link for Authorize.net, we will not have the access needed to see your progress in the setup.
 Also, please be aware that you can use your own merchant account with Authorize.net as your gateway and do not need to sign up for a merchant with Authorize.net.

 ACH account.
 We currently are set up to handle ACH payments through Wells Fargo and Fifth Third.
 Let us know if you would like to use a different bank.
 This payment option looks like an eCheck to the user, but it has lower fees due to batch submission.
 This is set up directly with the bank.
+This option requires a large effort to set up, so it really only makes sense for large organizations.

 PayPal handles the functions of both the Merchant and the Gateway accounts.
 This option takes the user to the PayPal website for processing transactions and then sends them back to Schedule Master after the transaction is completed.
 From the PayPal site, a user can make payments from credit cards, debit cards, or a PayPal account.
 The PayPal option requires the user to go through multiple steps to complete the payment.